casserole27/scoreboard-app/README.md

 - make all six buttons work

 Stretch goals:
-- add a "reset" button that sets scores to zero
+- add a "new game" button that sets scores to zero
 - highlight the leader
-- add a few more counters: period, fouls, timer
-- change the design
+- change the design: make it your own

 Personal stretch goals:
 - add a collapsible menu for scoring rules